 April

 One could get a severe case of Spring fever about now.
-April in Paris has songs written about it but one just can't beat April in North Georgia.
-The dogwoods, azaleas etc. make you want to live outdoors.
+You just can't beat April in North Georgia.
+The dogwoods and azaleas make you want to live outdoors.

 Houseplants

 Move houseplants very cautiously onto the porch, deck or patio.
-Be prepared to cover or return them to the house if temp. is to be 45 degrees or less.
+Be prepared to cover or return them to the house if the temperature is to be 45 degrees or less.
 Bright sun can quickly scorch leaves.
 You can increase your fertilizer to full strength.
 Prune and repot as necessary.

 Shrubs